eigenvivek/eigenvivek.github.io/_posts/2021-12-27-compressed-sensing.md

 ---
 layout: post
 excerpt_separator: <!--more-->
-title: A Quick Derivation of Compressed Sensing
+title: A Quick Formulation of Compressed Sensing
 description: A very, very mininal explanation of where compressed sensing comes from.
 permalink: compressed-sensing/
 date: 2021-12-27